c0pper/edm_categorization/readme.md

 ## Usage

-The `Categorizer` class within `Categorizer.py` provides functionalities to categorize text using both LangChain and OpenAI's GPT-3.5-turbo model.
+The `Categorizer` class within `Categorizer.py` provides functionalities to categorize text using both Expert.AI Elmi LLM and OpenAI's GPT-3.5-turbo model.
 The script includes:

 - Building prompts for categorization.
 - Interaction with the ElmiLab API for additional categorization options.
 - Integration with OpenAI's GPT-3.5-turbo model for categorization.

-The `run_on_dataset` method initiates the categorization process on a specified dataset, allowing users to choose between different categorization methods.
+The `run_on_dataset` method initiates the categorization process on a specified dataset, allowing users to choose between different categorization methods and evaluates the outputs using the eval_configuration of the categorizer object.

 ## main.py